atait/lytest/README.md

 # lytest
 Unit-testing tools for integrated circuit layout

-Uses klayout's standalone python modules
+Uses klayout's standalone python modules and pytest.

-Uses pytest (`pip install pytest`).
-Run all tests with `pytest tests`.

 ## A big part of this is workflow
 See test_1_components.py for an example.